RaphaelKreft/RLisp/README.md

 **14. AMB**:

 is a special form that allows for non-deterministic computing.
-It takes an zero to any number of arguments.
+It takes zero to any number of arguments.
 When no arguments are provided a choices_error is thrown.
 This error signals to the evaluator that the next value of the last choice point should be used.
 So `(amb)` can be called to try the next value when the current does does not fulfill a certain condition.
 If arguments are provided a new choice point is created with the arguments as  options/values.